nicohvi/stump/README.md

 [![Dependency Status](https://gemnasium.com/nicohvi/stump.png)](https://gemnasium.com/nicohvi/stump)
 [![Gem Version](https://badge.fury.io/rb/stump.png)](http://badge.fury.io/rb/stump)

-Stump is a minimal wrapper around the basic ruby `logger` that provides logging to a log file in addition to STDOUT - something which is for some reason rather hard to do for rack-based applications not using Rails.
+Stump is a minimal wrapper around the standard ruby `logger` that provides logging to a log file and STDOUT, **at the same time** - something which is for some reason rather hard to do for rack-based applications not using Rails.
 It also provides an `access_log` which you can write to STDOUT and (if you wish) a log file.

+The gem accomplishes this by wrapping the standard logger within an IO-object, which writes to a file and STDOUT both.

 Why call it Stump?
 It's like a small (tree) log, get it?
 Get it?